 2. Employment

 Employment contracts have been a common way for people to move to an EU country for some time, and many European countries have streamlined the process for an employed person to obtain a work permit.
-Introduced to address shortages in qualified personnel, the EU Blue Card targets highly skilled non-EU/EEA nationals for occupations with current or anticipated shortages.
+The EU Blue Card targets highly skilled non-EU/EEA nationals for occupations with current or anticipated shortages.

-A European residence permit acquired through an EU Blue Card is valid for one to four years and is extendable if the employer renews the work contract, and at least five years of residence provides eligibility for residency.
-Education is a viable option to obtain an EU residence permit.
+A European residence permit acquired through an EU Blue Card is usually valid for one to four years and is extendable if the employer renews the work contract.
+In some nations, at least five years of continuously living in a country provides eligibility for permanent residency in Europe.

 3. Education

-Most study visas provide one year of residency, extendable for the duration of the vocational training or academic program.
-After graduating, an international student resident has a specified period to seek employment and transfer to a work visa.
+Education is a viable option to obtain an EU residence permit.
+Most study visas provide one year of residency, which is extendable for the duration of the vocational training or academic program.
+After graduating, an international student resident has a specified period to look for employment and transfer to a work visa.
 The exact time allowed depends on the EU country.
 If you secure a job, you can apply for residency based on your employment contract; however, if you do not find one, you will be required to leave the country.

 4. Marriage